-University of New South Wales researchers announced on March 31, 2026, that evidence strongly links electronic cigarettes to the development of lung and oral cancers.
-Lead scientists in Sydney compiled data from animal studies, human case reports, and laboratory research to conclude that nicotine e-cigarettes possess high carcinogenic potential.
+University of New South Wales researchers announced that week that evidence strongly links electronic cigarettes to the development of lung and oral cancers.
+By March 31, 2026, lead scientists in Sydney had compiled data from animal studies, human case reports, and laboratory research to conclude that nicotine e-cigarettes possess high carcinogenic potential.
+The review was released as health officials reassessed vaping risks.
 Scientists at the University of New South Wales reviewed hundreds of individual studies published from 2017 to 2025 to provide one of the most thorough health assessments in recent history.
-Evidence show that aerosol inhalation triggers genetic and cellular damage similar to traditional tobacco smoke.
+Evidence shows that aerosol inhalation triggers genetic and cellular damage similar to traditional tobacco smoke.

 Researchers conducted this analysis to address a growing public health crisis involving millions of young adults globally.
 Evidence suggests that waiting for decades of human longitudinal data before taking regulatory action would repeat the lethal mistakes of the twentieth-century tobacco industry.
 Scientists focused on the immediate biological changes observed in tissue samples rather than waiting for terminal diagnoses to appear in the general population.
 Clinical observations indicate that cellular mutations often precede visible tumor growth by several years.